XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 ## 📰 About XRC20 Tokens

-XRC20 is a set of rules to standardize assets on the XinFin network.
+XRC20 is a set of rules to standardize assets on the XDC Network.
 Every XRC20 Token must be able to execute the following methods:

 - `totalSupply()`
 - `balanceOf(address account)`